philferriere/mscsweblm4r/cran-comments.md

 Authors@R: person("Phil", "Ferriere", email="pferriere@hotmail.com", role = c("aut", "cre"))

 for it to display correctly.

-2/ As allowed in the "Re-submission" section of the "CRAN Repository Policy" document, we request a 'same-version update' as the changes to the package do not affect any core R code and the package was only released a day ago.

 R CMD check tests were rerun in all test environments listed at the top of this note.